 Your Samsung TV may have a bad capacitor, which can cause the TV to keep turning off.
 The function of a capacitor in your Samsung TV is to supply power.
 So when it is faulty or deficient in quality, it can result in your Samsung TV turning off repeatedly.

 You can either replace the capacitor with higher quality and efficiency or change the inferior one to improve its efficiency.
 You can do this if you have the skills and knowledge or seek the help of a professional.

 If your TV runs for an extended period without breaks, it may be turning off itself as a way to prevent overheating.
 This is particularly possible when your video settings (Brightness, Contrast, Sharpness and Colour) are of high values.

 Overheating is bad for your Samsung TV or any other TV.
-To help your Samsung TV from overheating and stop turning off, you should reduce the values for your video settings and turn off the TV yourself when it isn’t in use.
+To stop your Samsung TV from overheating and stop turning off, you should reduce the values for your video settings and turn off the TV yourself when it isn’t in use.

 10. Your Samsung TV remote may be misplaced

 Although quite funny and unlikely, the remote to your Samsung TV may have been misplaced, and by some unconscious movements, the power button is turning off and on, thereby causing your TV to turn off by itself.
 It could be right under the couch you are seated on, and as you stand and sit, you are indeliberately controlling it.